user-levin/SplitTracks-ForLive/README.md

      ```

 2. **`FileNotFoundError: [Errno 2] No such file or directory: 'ffmpeg'`**
-   - FFmpeg is not installed or not in the system's `PATH`.
+   - FFmpeg is not installed or not in your system's `PATH`.
    - Verify installation:
      ```bash
      ffmpeg -version
      ```

 3. **Finder/Explorer Opens in Background**
-   - Ensure the dialog is initialized correctly.
-The script automatically handles this, ensuring the dialog appears in the foreground.
+   - Ensure the Finder/Explorer dialog is brought to the foreground.
+The script handles this automatically.

 ---